Rupai Siding: List Of Coaching Institute

 There are various other Kindergartens and primary schools setup near here.
 Education is most respected in this part of Assam and hence has also produced many stalwarts.

 Connectivity

 Rupai is well connected with railway line from Makum to Dangari.
 Other modes of communication are local buses, Autos, Rickshaws, Share trekkers, share autos, long distance night buses.
 The nearest airport is Mohanbari airport near Dibrugarh which is around 60 km.

 Rupai Siding is on the trijunction of NH 37 and NH 52.
 The newly constructed Dr. Bhupen Hazarika Setu (Dhola - Sadiya Bridge) over the river Lohit is about 26 km.

 A survey of 122 km Rupai-Parshuram Kund broad gauge railway line was completed by northeast frontier railways at the initiative of Arunachal Chamber of Commerce and Industries.
-227km Murkongselek-Pasighat-Tezu-Rupai line is being undertake as a strategic project.
+227 km Murkongselek-Pasighat-Tezu-Rupai line is being undertake as a strategic project.